ubc-library-rc/gis-ArcGIS-Storymap/content/introduction.md

 ## What is GIS?

 [Geographic Information System](https://www.esri.com/en-us/what-is-gis/overview) is a spatial system that creates, manages, analyzes, and maps all types of data.
-GIS helps users understand patterns, relationships, and geographic context, which improves communication and efficiency as well as better management and decision-making.
+GIS helps users understand patterns, relationships, and geographic context.
+Thus, improving communication, efficiency, management and decision-making.

 ## How is GIS used?
-GIS provides a foundation for mapping and analysis that is used in science and almost every industry.
+GIS provides a foundation for mapping and analysis that is used in science and most industry.
 For instance:
 - [Identify present-day envrionmental inequalities to redlining policies](https://storymaps.arcgis.com/stories/0f58d49c566b486482b3e64e9e5f7ac9)

 - [Visualize and communicate envrionmental changes](https://storymaps.arcgis.com/stories/5a231e5e7d474bb886f1172f51b4b019)